targaryen-house/MVC-App/README.md

       - Ensure API key from weather API is valid and returns needed data
       - Ensure that data is rendered properly to be shown on view

-- As a User, I would like to share my feedback for the trails I have visited, so that other I can make an educated decision if I would like to attempt the trail or not.
+- As a User, I would like to share my feedback for the trails I have visited, so that others can make an educated decision if they would like to attempt the trail or not.
    - Features
       - Add a field for user comments
       - Store user comments in SQL DB